jameshamann/jekyll-material-theme/_site/README.md

 baseurl: / # If your site is located at /blog or /home, change it here
 url: http://localhost:4000/ # The URL of your site

+google_analytics_tracking_id: # This looks something like UA-000000000-0 Head over to https://analytics.google.com/ to setup.

 # Build settings
 markdown: kramdown
 permalink: pretty